aaptel/notmuch-extract-patch/README.md

 Simply exporting the thread is not enough, you need to skip any feedbacks or cover letters that have been posted on the thread.

+You also want to make sure the emails are sorted according to the patch number in the subject.

 This is what this script does.

 Example usage: